Nnamodi/DeStore/README.md

-# Outlet
+# DeStore
-This sample shopping app is a task from HNG11 stage 2.
+This sample shopping app is a task from HNG11 stage 3.

 ## Screenshots
 |::::::::::::::::::::::::::::::::::::::::|